ssfakude/DeepLearning-Chatbot/README.md

 # Chatbot in PyTorch.
 Simple online store chatbot implementation with PyTorch.
 Used a supervised NLP Deep learing algorithms, which also includes (Steming, tokenization, bag of words).
+Moreover, I used flask and the frontend is static JavaScript and html which communicate with the model via API

 ![Screenshot](screenshot.png)